Eve-SatOrU/SnapClips/README.md

 # SnapClips
+## definition
+ snapClips is website used for remove watermark for video like instargam and tiktok also remove watermark from images.
 ## feautures
 - [] --> login and register stuff i can add register using google
 - [] --> user can see history of thier downloads